Ahsanaseer/Ahsanaseer/README.md

 # 💫 About Me:
-Second-semester Software Engineering student at Ghulam Ishaq Khan Institute (GIKI) with a<br>passion for problem-solving and hands-on project development.
+Third-semester Software Engineering student at Ghulam Ishaq Khan Institute (GIKI) with a<br>passion for problem-solving and hands-on project development.
 Eager to gain real-world<br>experience through an internship and contribute to impactful tech solutions.

 ## 🌐 Socials: